alexeiddg/ucf101-skeleton-action-recognition/README.md

 This repository contains a deep learning pipeline for human action recognition using 2D skeleton data from the UCF101 dataset.
 The project implements two models: a baseline MLP and a more sophisticated CNN+LSTM hybrid model.

+> Please Revise 'ucf101_skeleton_action_recognition.ipynb' notebook to see full run and breakdown of both model's performance and metrics + a full report on thier performance for this dataset

 ## Project Structure

 ```